harshn05/cpldd/README.md

 -f : Force dependencies from "system32" folder to be copied to the deployment folder

 ## Sample Output:
-The following two screenshots show console outputs when a very complicated piece of software with tons of dependencies is deployed using cpld.
+The following two screenshots show console outputs when a C++ executable which is an oucome of very complicated project with tons of dependencies (Qt//VTK/ITK/OpenBlas/ ...) is deployed using cpld.
 The two screenshots only differ by the compiler tool chain (MSVC vs MSYS2), which can be seen in the following images.
   ![MSVC output](screenshot_msvc.PNG)
   ![MSYS2 output](screenshot_msys2.PNG)

+Despite all the complicated dependencies, CPLDD has been shown to be successful 100%.